 Shana Lewis, Bilingual Parent Outreach Specialist, earned a BA in Psychology and an MA in Educational Counseling before beginning her work in the field of special education.
 Shana worked as a School Counselor and Committee on Special Education (CSE) Chairperson and spent extensive time overseas before joining the SUPAC team.
 Her experience as both a CSE Chairperson and School Counselor has allowed her to see students and families through the eyes of a practitioner and an administrator.
 In her dual position, Shana saw the difficulties parents experienced with the special education process and desired to help them.
 As a parent herself, Shana understands the difficulties and confusion parents experience helping their child succeed.
 Shana loves being part of SUPAC and helping to empower parents to be more involved in their child’s education.

 Rachael Zubal-Ruggieri, Web-Based Outreach, also serves as Information Coordinator at the Center on Human Policy.
 Her work continually evolves into utilizing new technologies for the coordination of informational materials for the Center and its funded projects, specifically websites, Internet mailing lists, and the design and production of promotional materials.
 She is also knowledgeable about web design and accessibility, and has published articles on web accessibility for people with developmental disabilities.
-Mother to a child with special needs, Rachael is enrolled in the Child and Family Studies program, with a Disability Studies Minor, at Syracuse University.
+Mother to a teenager with special needs, Rachael is enrolled in the Child and Family Studies program, with a Disability Studies Minor, at Syracuse University.